manekinekko/angular-search-experience/README.md

 ## Developement server

+We've decided to secure the Cloud Function (this is a good practice).
+So, in order to request the `search` API you'll have to append an `Authorization` header to your requests.
+Here is the required header `Authorization: SearchToken this-is-a-fake-token`.
+See an example of cURL command below.

+### Option 1 (recommended): Express

+In order to try out the server on your localm machine, run the following command: `yarn start:backend`

-### the backend (cloud function)
+### Option 2 (advanced):the backend (cloud function)

+> This option requires you to be logged in to your firebase account and have access to this projet (on firebase).
+Only caretakers have access to the firebase project!

-The backed is relying on a Serverless architecture implemented using Cloud Functions for Firebase.
+Another version of the backed is relying on a Serverless architecture implemented using Cloud Functions for Firebase.

 This project comes with `firebase-tools` as a local dependency.
 This tool is a set of Firebase Command Line Interface (CLI) tools that can generate, run and deploy a Firebase project.
 Please note that this dependency is usually installed globally.